bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 Some example invocations are as follows

-### Example 1 - Upgrade samba, Linux Kernel and root password
+### Example 1 - Upgrade the samba server and change the root password
-Create a new firmware image that contains the cross compiled samba software in the "cross" directory, as well as a downloaded precompiled Linux kernel called "uImage.v5.16.12-sc", and a root password of "mypassword123"
+This example creates a firmware image that upgrades samba to the pre-compiled version in the newly downloaded "seagate-central-samba-4.14.6-21-Jul-2022" directory and sets the root password to "seagate9977".

-    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./cross -u ./uImage.v5.16.12-sc -p mypassword123
+    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./seagate-central-samba-4.14.6-21-Jul-2022 -p seagate9977

 ### Example 2 - Change root password only
 This example generates a firmware image that is virtually the same as native Seagate firmware (no new samba or kernel), but resets the root password to "superman321"

     ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -p superman321

-### Example 3 - Upgrade the samba server and change the root password
+### Example 3 - Upgrade samba, root password and Linux Kernel (NOT RECOMMENDED)
-This example creates a firmware image that upgrades samba to the pre-compiled version in the newly downloaded "seagate-central-samba-4.14.6-21-Jul-2022" directory and sets the root password to "seagate9977".
-No Linux kernel upgrade occurs.
+Create a new firmware image that contains the cross compiled samba software in the "cross" directory, as well as a downloaded precompiled Linux kernel called "uImage.v5.16.12-sc", and a root password of "mypassword123"

-    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./seagate-central-samba-4.14.6-21-Jul-2022 -p seagate9977
+    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img -d ./cross -u ./uImage.v5.16.12-sc -p mypassword123

 The script should generate output indicating the status of the process.